 Final Words

-And regardless of who you are or where you live, using the steps above, you can write and publish a poetry book that gets read around the world.
+And using the steps above, you can write and publish a poetry book that gets read around the world, irrespective of your current location.

 As professional Amazon publishing experts, we can also publish your books on Amazon or get you started on your Amazon publishing journey from your laptop to getting it on Amazon best seller list if you reach out to us here.